elexis-eu/lexonomy/CONTRIBUTING.md

 ### Subject
 The subject contains a succinct description of the change:

+* do capitalize the first letter
 * use the imperative, present tense: "change" not "changed" nor "changes"
-* do not capitalize the first letter
 * no dot (.) at the end

 ### Body